-Continues the curriculum in dance principles in creative and contemporary movement, ballet basics and jazz techniques from Dance I.

-Prerequisite: PFA 101 or instructor permission.

-PREFORMING ARTS PFA 108 ACTING I 3(3-0) Normally Offered: F, SP Acting I will focus on improvisation, creative dramatics and basic acting skills.
-PFA 110 ACTING II 3(3-0) Normally Offered: F, SP Acting II continues to develop improvisational and creative dramatic skills for more complex performance situations.
-In addition, Acting II will introduce students to scene study utilizing Stanislavski techniques for performance of scripted material.
-Prerequisite: PFA 108.
-PFA 203 DANCE III Prerequisite: PFA 102 or instructor permission.
-PFA 204 DANCE IV This course is designed for the student of dance who has had extensive experience in the field before attending college.
-Jazz, ballet and modern technique will be covered along with an introduction to the art of choreography.
-This is meant to be a continuation of Dance III.
-Prerequisite: PFA 203 or instructor permission.
-PFA 211ACTING III3(3-0)Normally Offered: F, SPActing III will focus on developing audition techniques, script analysis and advanced character analysis utilizing the Stanislavski technique.Prerequisite: PFA 110.
-PFA 212ACTING IV3(3-0)Normally Offered: F, SPActing IV will focus on advanced performance activity and character analysis and development utilizing the Stanislavski point of view.
-Acting IV will concentrate on preparing students for continued studies in theatre at the university level.Prerequisite: PFA 211.
-PHILOSOPHY PHL 125 LANGUAGE AND REASON 3(3-0) Normally Offered: F, SP Develops the student's problem solving and critical thinking skills and enhances the student's understanding of the relationship between language and thinking.
+PREFORMING ARTS PFA 102DANCE II3(3-0)Normally Offered: On DemandContinues the curriculum in dance principles in creative and contemporary movement, ballet basics and jazztechniques from Dance I.Prerequisite: PFA 101 or instructor permission.
+PFA 108 ACTING I 3(3-0) Normally Offered: F, SP Acting I will focus on improvisation, creative dramatics and basic acting skills.
+PFA 110ACTING II3(3-0)Normally Offered: F, SPActing II continues to develop improvisational and creative dramatic skills for more complex performance situations.
+In addition, Acting II will introduce students to scene study utilizing Stanislavski techniques for performance of scripted material.Prerequisite: PFA 108.
+PFA 203DANCE III3(3-0)Normally Offered: On DemandThis course is geared for the student of dance who has a background in dance and would like to continuetheir education in ballet and jazz techniques.
+An introduction to choreography will also be covered.Prerequisite: PFA 102 or instructor permission.
+PFA 204DANCE IV PFA 211 ACTING III 3(3-0) Normally Offered: F, SP Acting III will focus on developing audition techniques, script analysis and advanced character analysis utilizing the Stanislavski technique.
+Prerequisite: PFA 110.
+PFA 212 ACTING IV PHILOSOPHY

+Develops the student's problem solving and critical thinking skills and enhances the student's understanding of the relationship between language and thinking.
 Topics covered include, but are not limited to, critical thinking, verbal reasoning, analogical thinking, pattern recognition, mathematical thinking, and more.
 Emphasis is on the development of specific skills that are necessary for the student to effectively read and process information in a critical way.
-PHL 225 PHILOSOPHY